Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Accessibility compliance with WCAG 2.1 AA standards
 - Mobile-responsive design for all key functions
 - Clear error messages and recovery paths
+- Visual change tracking with color-coded diffs (green for additions, red for deletions)
+- Notepad-style interface with document in center and notes panel on the right

 ## 6. Backend Processing & AI Worker Requirements